 Due to the lack of route optimisations and tech stack, it leads to failed deliveries or errors, which incurs more costs.
 With the additional expenses of product replacements, returns, and failure of delivery attempts, the cost of last mile delivery increases.

-Apart from different costs, and reasons for the rise in the expenses, there is one factor in last mile delivery that has a massive impact time.
-So, let’s explore how much time a last mile delivery takes?
+Apart from different costs, and reasons for the rise in the expenses, there is one factor in last mile delivery that has a massive impact on time.
+So, let’s explore how much time a last-mile delivery takes?